In Norway, climbing mountains feels like the most natural thing to do — so why shouldn’t this also apply to buildings?

 Oslo.
 And further behind: The many fairytale-like shaped hills and mountains which embraces Oslo, the fastest growing capital in Europe.

-Throughout the year, the The Oslo Opera House hosts a large variety of outdoor plays, concerts and other events.
+Throughout the year, The Oslo Opera House hosts a large variety of outdoor plays, concerts and other events.
 As a bonus, the structure of the building has given the waterfront back to citizens and visitors.

 The intimate horseshoe shape of the The Main Hall hints to the origins of classic theatres.
 The design of the theatre’s main curtain is signed by artist Pae White.

 The central chandelier is created of hand cast glass bars lit from behind by LED lights.
 When lit or turned of, it has a moon-like presence.

 The often massive media attention created by the architecture of the Opera House has helped attracting internationally renowned opera and ballet performers to Oslo.
 The ever changing ensemble constantly consists of a fruitful combination of highly acclaimed national and international performers.